 Your gas station purchases can earn you significant points that you can use for future hotel stays or other perks.
 Earn.

 Cardholders get to choose their top spending category with the.
-There’s also a welcome offer:
+Get There’s also a welcome offer:

-- Voyager fleet cards are accepted at 320,000 U.S. gas stations and truck stops.
+Voyager Fleet Fuel Cards are accepted at 320,000 U.S. gas stations and truck stops.
 There are no transaction fees though there is a $3 charge per billing period.

 If you’re a fleet manager you’ve likely considered one of these cards.
 Don’t rule out business credit cards as an option, though.
 Many provide employee cards with expense management controls along with a broader suite of rewards.

-*All information about the Fuelman® fuel cards, WEX Fleet Cards, Voyager fleet cards, and the Comdata® Fleet Card credit card has been collected independently by Nav.
+*All information about the Fuelman® fuel cards, WEX Fleet Cards, and the Voyager fleet cards has been collected independently by Nav.
 This card is not currently available through Nav.
 To see what business credit cards are available, please visit the Nav Credit Card Marketplace.